Colarein/ict2-assignmentApp/README.md

 npm run start

+The app should run sucessfully.

 ## App Design.

 ### Routing/Navigation.

-[List the set of routes your app supports - only mention new instances if you expanded the Movies Fan app.
-State the view linked with each route.]
+The set of routes the app supports with the view linked with each route.

 e.g.

+- "/persons/list" - PersonsHomePage
+Displays a list of actors ordered by popularity
-- /movies/:id - detailed information on a specific movie.
+- "/persons/:id" - PersonDetailsPage
-- /movies/upcoming - lists movies soon to be shown in cinemas.
+Upon clicking on a button with this link you will be able to navigate to the actors individual id and page with Biogrpahical Info on it.
-- etc.
+- "/persons/favourites"  - FavouritePersonsPage
+This route should open up a page with selected favourtie Actors but unfortunatley it wasnt finsihed.
-- etc.
+- "/similars/:id" -
+This route should display a list of similar movies but unfrotunatley it doesnt work.

 ### Views/Pages.

-[ For each view in your app, show a screenshot and caption - only new/modified ones in the case of the Movies Fan app.
+[ For each view in the app, there is a screenshot and caption - only new/modified ones in the case of the Movies Fan app.
 If necessary, use multiple screenshots to cover a view's full capability.

-e.g.
+PersonsHomePage

-> Lists movies from the Discover endpoint.
-Filtering on title and genre attributes is supported.
+> Lists actors from the Popular endpoint.

+PersonDetailsPage
+> Display an individual actor by id from the TMDB endpoint.

 ![][d1]